Jet-Images -- Deep Learning Edition: Analysis and Visualization

-Now, we turn back to the neutral network and their performance in these small windows of jet mass and $\tau_{21}$.
-Figure~\ref{fig:rocWindow} shows three ROC curves in the window $\tau_{21} \in$[0.19,0.21].
-By construction, the $\tau_{21}$ and jet mass curves are not much better than a random guess, since these variables do not significantly vary over the small window.
-The other curves show the performance of $\Delta R$ and the ConvNet and MaxOut neural networks trained inclusively, which have similar performance to each other.
-As in the previous section, this allows us to quantify the unique information in the neural network.
 One way to {\it visualize} the unique information is to look at the per-pixel correlation between the intensity and neural network output (Figure~\ref{fig:corrWindow}).
 The physical interpretation of the red and blue areas in Figure~\ref{fig:corrWindow} are related to the colorflow of $W$ and background jets.
 The area in-between the subjets should have more radiation than the area around and outside of the subjets for $W$ jets and vice-versa for QCD jets.
 While Figure~\ref{fig:corrWindow} is not directly the discriminant used in the network and only represents linear correlations with the network output, it does show non-linear spatial information and gives a sense of where in the image the network is looking for discriminating features.
+Some of this information is contained in the jet pull angles, but the DNN must be learning additional information (Fig.~\ref{fig:rocWindow}).